Denis-Source/puzzles/README.md

 # Puzzles
-Repo consisting of various code problems and its solutions.
+Repo consisting of various coding problems with solutions.

 ***
 ## Table of contents